 Selected Cases

-- Acting for the defendant in an employer’s liability claim (c.£800k) involving alleged trauma-induced fibromyalgia and pleaded allegations of fundamental dishonesty (claim discontinued shortly before a three-day trial) (sole counsel).
+- Acting for the defendant in a claim (c. £800K) involving alleged trauma induced fibromyalgia and alleged fundamental dishonesty (the claimant’s claim was discontinued following a JSM and shortly before a 3-day trial).

 Awards